SatoshiumAI/.github/security.md

 Satoshium is currently in:

-**Phase003 — Public build & education phase**
+**Phase004 — Layered infrastructure & services emergence phase**

 This means:

-- Many repositories are documentation-first
+- core architectural layers are publicly defined
-- Some tools and demos are experimental
+- governance and verification services are operational surfaces
-- Core agent systems are not yet released publicly
-- Security architecture is evolving intentionally
+- registry infrastructure is emerging

-There is **no production financial platform** or live custody system within Satoshium at this time.
+- simulations and experimental tools are expanding
+- agent coordination infrastructure is being introduced gradually

+Satoshium is **not a custody platform**, exchange, or financial service.

+Security evolves alongside capability.

 ---